NeuromatchAcademy/precourse/prereqs/ClimateScience.md

 ### Chemistry
-It would be help to have general chemistry knowledge regarding atoms, isotopes, molecules, ions, compounds, bonds, etc. We recommend the [College Chemistry course](https://www.khanacademy.org/science/ap-chemistry-beta) (units 1, 2, and 3) from Khan Academy.
+It would be helpful to have general chemistry knowledge regarding atoms, isotopes, molecules, ions, compounds, bonds, etc. We recommend the [College Chemistry course](https://www.khanacademy.org/science/ap-chemistry-beta) (units 1, 2, and 3) from Khan Academy.
 There is no need to learn all the details and be able to solve complicated problems, just make sure you understand general concepts.
 We also recommend [these simulations](https://phet.colorado.edu/en/simulations/filter?subjects=general&levels=university&type=html,prototype) from PHET to help illustrate some concepts.

- > Extra material
+ > Extra material:
  >
- >For additional reading , we also recommend Flowers, Theopold, Langley, and Robinson’s [Chemistry 2e](https://openstax.org/details/books/chemistry-2e) book (sections 1.2, 1.3, 2.3-2.6, 2.7 is optional).
+ >For additional reading, we also recommend Flowers, Theopold, Langley, and Robinson’s [Chemistry 2e](https://openstax.org/details/books/chemistry-2e) book (sections 1.2, 1.3, 2.3-2.6, 2.7 is optional).